 Living Space Temperature Requirements For Chickens

-In the summertime it’s important to keep the indoor temperature below 80° Fahrenheit (26.67° Celsius) especially for large breed chickens as they are particularly prone to heat stroke.
+In the summertime it’s important to keep the indoor temperature below 80° Fahrenheit (26.67° Celsius) especially for Domesticated animal breeds that have been specifically engineered by humans to grow as large as possible, as quickly as possible, to the detriment of their health. chickens as they are particularly prone to heat stroke.
 Circulating fans can be very helpful to keep a chicken living space cool, but it can also be helpful to offer foot baths with a few inches of cool water in them that chickens can safely get in and out of to cool off.
 Signs a chicken is too warm include holding their wings away from their bodies and breathing with their mouths open.

 If winter temperatures dip below freezing, you will likely need to add a safe heat source in addition to a good amount of bedding.
 Chickens with large combs or wattles are especially prone to frostbite on these areas, and chickens can also develop frostbite on their toes and feet.
 Frostbite typically becomes a risk at temperatures below 20 degrees Fahrenheit.
 Signs your chicken residents are too cold include puffed up feathers and huddling together.
 During periods of dangerous windchill, you should keep your chicken residents safely indoors, but you may also find that your particular residents have a lower tolerance for the cold and prefer to stay inside at even warmer temperatures.
 We recommend using ceramic panel wall heaters to provide additional heat.

-Like chickens, large breed turkeys will be more prone to heat exhaustion than non-large breed turkeys.
+Like chickens, large breed turkeys will be more prone to heat exhaustion than A domesticated animal breed that has not been specifically engineered to grow as quickly as possible for the purpose of human consumption.
+In resources at The Open Sanctuary Project, "Heritage" breeds of turkeys, for instance, are "non-large breed", even if they are physically quite big. turkeys.
 Ideally, indoor temperatures should be kept below 80 degrees Fahrenheit.
-A turkey who is too warm will exhibit signs similar to a chicken- they will hold their wings out away from their bodies and breathe with their mouths open.
+A Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource. who is too warm will exhibit signs similar to a chicken- they will hold their wings out away from their bodies and breathe with their mouths open.
 Foot baths can be provided to help keep residents cool, and the use of circulating fans can help too.
 Male turkeys have been known to overheat while showing off for visitors or other turkeys, so you may need to make adjustments to living spaces to discourage constant strutting during hot weather.

 In colder temperatures, additional bedding can help keep turkeys warmer, but if you live in an area where winter temperatures are often below freezing, you will likely need an additional heat source.
 Turkeys who are too cold will appear hunched and have their feathers puffed out.
 Ceramic wall heat panels, plus keeping the space draft-free can help keep turkey indoor spaces comfortable.